 - Discourage use of departments purchasing video conferencing solutions on corporate credit cards.

-- Take advantage of enterprise-scale vendors like Webex and Zoom that are lifting restrictions on free versions of their products, and in the case of Webex, offering free 90-day licenses.
+- Take advantage of enterprise-scale vendors like Webex and Zoom that are lifting restrictions on free versions of their products.

 - Invest in end-user adoption.
 You can buy meeting licenses, but if remote workers don’t know how to access features, they can easily become frustrated and disengaged from your video conferencing platform.